-Brian Schermer, PhD, AIA, Principal, Workshop Architects
+Brian Schermer, Ph.D., AIA, Principal, Workshop Architects

 “I am located in the margin.
 I make a distinction between that marginality which is imposed by oppressive structures and that marginality one chooses as a site of resistance—as location of radical openness and possibility….We are transformed, individually, collectively, as we make radical creative space which affirms and sustains our subjectivity, which gives us a new location from which to articulate our sense of the world.”

-Bell Hooks, "Choosing the MArgin as a Space of Radical Openness.”
+bell hooks, “Choosing the Margin as a Space of Radical Openness.”
 Framework: The Journal of Cinema and Media.
 No. 36 (1989), pp. 15-23

-Today’s conversations on college campuses about serving the needs of the most marginalized and vulnerable students call to mind the essay by feminist and social activist bell hooks titled “Choosing the Margin of as a Space of Radical Openness.”
+Today’s conversations on college campuses about serving the needs of marginalized and vulnerable students call to mind the essay “Choosing the Margin as a Space of Radical Openness” by feminist and social activist bell hooks.
 When opposing barriers to social justice, hooks asserts, there is a critical choice to make.
 Should one stand within the strictures of the dominant power?
-Or, should one stand in the margin, not because existing powers demand it, but because it is at the margin that one may operate on one's own terms?
-Hooks favors the margin because that is where one can create a “space of radical openness,” an openness that provides the opportunity and traction to envision new possibilities.
-For hooks, language, in the form of poetry and critical writing, is that space.
+Or, should one stand in the margin, not because existing powers demand it, but because it is at the margin where one may operate according to one's values?
+The author favors the margin because that is where one can create a “space of radical openness” to envision new possibilities.
+For hooks, poetry and critical writing, is that space.
 For Workshop Architects, it is design and the creative act of inclusive placemaking.

 Here are two examples of common needs from two of the most diverse campuses in the nation.
-Perhaps not surprisingly, they are located in urban areas and are known for their large proportion of commuting students.
+Perhaps not surprisingly, they are located in urban areas and are known for their large numbers of commuting students.

 University of Illinois-Chicago

-• “There are tons of resources, but people don’t know where they are.”
+“There are tons of resources, but people don’t know where they are.”

-Students, especially commuters lack, a home base and a place to just be.
+Students, especially commuters, lack a home base and a place to just be.